gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/elaboration_order_handling_in_gnat.rst

   assumptions stated above.
 An order obtained using the dynamic model may fail an ABE check at run time when GNAT ignored an invocation.

-  The dynamic model is enabled with compiler switch :switch:`-gnatE`.
+  You enable the dynamic model with the compiler switch :switch:`-gnatE`.

 .. index:: Static elaboration model